chloealbright/DevHiveMind/Language/Java/Streams.md

 ---
 tags:
+  - streams
+  - Java
 author:
   - jacgit18
+  - chatgpt
+Comments: This documentation discusses streams.
-Status:
+Status: Refinement
 Started:
-EditDate:
+EditDate: 2024-03-04
 Relates:
 ---
 ![[streamline.png]]

-stream is an ordered sequence of data

-that Provides a common I/O model

-also Abstract details Of underlying source or destination

-Stream handles iteration in Java

-Stream types are unidirectional

-You will either read from or write to a stream

-2 categories of streams

-Byte streams

-Interact as binary data 01101110

-Text streams

-general interaction is the same for both stream types
+A stream is an ordered sequence of data in Java, serving as a common I/O model that abstracts the details of the underlying source or destination.
+Streams facilitate iteration in Java and can be categorized into two types: Byte streams, which interact with binary data (e.g., 01101110), and Text streams.
+Despite their distinct data representations, the general interaction remains the same for both stream types.
+Streams are unidirectional, meaning you either read from or write to a stream, providing a versatile mechanism for handling input and output operations.

 ![[Read & Write Streams.png]]